BriannaLoudner/cyber-security-vault/cybr-1100-security-awareness/Week6/Case Project 6-2: Current State of Privacy.md

 - In 2025, eight more states joined the privacy party: Delaware, Iowa, Nebraska, New Hampshire, New Jersey, Tennessee, Minnesota, and Maryland.
 - Maryland’s Online Data Privacy Act is especially spicy; it bans targeted ads to minors and forces companies to chill on data hoarding.

-Meanwhile, Congress keeps tossing around bills like the American Privacy Rights Act (APRA), but nothing’s landed yet.
+Meanwhile, Congress continues to introduce bills, such as the American Privacy Rights Act (APRA), but nothing has been enacted yet.
 So we’re stuck with uneven protections and a whole lot of “wait and see.”
-## 🧩 Is That Enough?
+## 🧩 But Is That Enough?
 Short answer: nope.
 - The rules vary wildly depending on where you live.
 - Small businesses and nonprofits often slip through the cracks.